Support

 Shadow-casting 3-point lights

-Under Lights → Shadows, enabling Cast Shadows makes the key, fill, and rim spotlights render shadow maps every frame.
+Under Studio → Lights → Shadows, enabling Cast Shadows makes spotlights render shadow maps every frame.
 That is powerful for product shots but expensive — especially with soft shadows and when multiple lights cast at once.
 Per-light shadow toggles add up quickly.
+At Low Render Quality, global shadows limit casting to the key light only (fill and rim stay off).
+Medium and Ultra allow all three.

 Shadow Quality (Low → Ultra) sets shadow map resolution and filtering.
 Ultra uses very large maps and softer PCF — beautiful on desktop, brutal on low-end hardware.
 Start at Medium; only go High or Ultra when you are polishing a still or export.

-On the HDRI panel, Receive Shadows + AO adds a ground catcher under the model so contact shadows and occlusion read on the backdrop.
+On the Studio HDRI block, Receive Shadows + AO adds a ground catcher under the model so contact shadows and occlusion read on the backdrop.
 Turn it off when you do not need floor contact — it is extra geometry and compositing work each frame.

 -